aapp1420/BERT-analysis/README.md

 Second:
   Write a code named **similarity.py**

-  **Preprocessing data**: for the following four definitions, the embedding you need to remove [CLS] and [PAD] two kinds of word to analysis the trend of embeddings of each layer.
+  **Preprocessing data**: for the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer. (correspond word index is 101, 102, 0)

-  The code needs four function:
+  The code may needs four function:

   * **Anisotropy_function(... ,layer_index)** : return Anistropy of each layer .